 Holiday mobile costs fall

-It is now cheaper to use your mobile phone when travelling abroad in the European Union after new maximum roaming charges came into force on Sunday (1 July).
+New roaming charges mean it is now cheaper to use your mobile phone when travelling abroad in the European Union.

-The new rules mean that phone companies can charge no more than 70 cents (58p) per megabyte of data, plus VAT.
+Mobile phone companies must charge no more than 45 cents (38p) per megabyte of data, plus VAT – down from 75 cents currently.

 Advice and complaints